nsoulat/Yahtzee/README.md

 # Yahtzee

-Online free yahtzee by two students
+Online free yahtzee by two students ([Mickaël Rolland](https://github.com/mickaelrolland) and [Nathanaël Soulat](https://github.com/nsoulat)).

 ## How to play ?

+Just go to [http://node.fenouil.ovh1.ec-m.fr](http://node.fenouil.ovh1.ec-m.fr) or [http://node.girofle.ovh1.ec-m.fr](http://node.girofle.ovh1.ec-m.fr) and play!

-> The game is not released yet
+> The game is in French but if you know about Yahtzee it will be okay.

 ## How to setup the project ?